 RELATED POST: Ock Pop Tok, Luang Prabang

-Emi is also excited about her new clothing line that she's developed with the Seng Savang sewing centre in Savannaket, in southern Laos [try saying that five times in a row].
+Emi is always developing new clothing and homeware lines together with her weavers and the Seng Savang sewing centre in Savannaket, in southern Laos [try saying that five times in a row].
 Seng Savang is a French-run NGO that helps victims of human trafficking and exploitation by providing them with sustainable vocational skills.

 It's long-term partnerships like this, with Seng Savang and Houey Hong, among others, that really enrich a brand like Ma Te Sai.
 In turn, these Lao organisations benefit from access to new and hopefully more profitable markets.

-Finally, I also love these little wooden geckos that Emi designed for a Luang Prabang hotel as "do not disturb" door-hangers.
+Finally, check out these little wooden geckos that Emi designed for a Luang Prabang hotel as "do not disturb" door-hangers.
 They'd also look gorgeous "running" down a wall.